ELMBoukhriss/AWS-Secure-Iac-Pipeline/README.md

 | **[ec2.tf](terraform/ec2.tf)** | App server: intentionally misconfigured with IMDSv1 and unencrypted EBS|
 | **[s3.tf](terraform/s3.tf)**  | Application data bucket: intentionally misconfigured with public access enabled |
 | **[rds.tf](terraform/rds.tf)**  | PostgreSQL database: intentionally misconfigured, unencrypted and publicly accessible |

 <p></p>

+**Github Actions Pipeline**

+we need to create ".github/workflows/security-pipeline.yml" file wich will be the blueprint for our pipeline.

+*Triggers*

+Runs automatically on every pull request and push targeting main

+*Permissions*

+Requests only 3 permissions — read code, write PR comments, write to Security tab

+*Job 1: Terraform Format*

+Checks all .tf files are correctly formatted
+Fails if any file needs formatting, enforces consistent code style

+*Job 2: Terraform Validate*

+Checks Terraform syntax and resource schema are valid Runs without AWS credentials, purely static analysis

+*Job 3: Checkov Security Scan*

+Scans all Terraform files using checkov
+Outputs results to the Actions log and uploads a SARIF file to the GitHub Security tab Posts a findings summary table as a comment directly on the PR

+*Job 4: Security Gate*

+The only job added to branch protection as a required status check Fails if Checkov failed, errored, or was skipped, closes the bypass gap If it fails, the PR is blocked and cannot be merged

+<p></p>